notmuch/notmuch/doc/man1/notmuch-search.rst

             by null characters (--format=text0), as a JSON array (--format=json), or as an S-Expression list (--format=sexp).

-	This option can be given multiple times to combine different outputs.

     ``--sort=``\ (**newest-first**\ \|\ **oldest-first**)
         This option can be used to present results in either chronological order (**oldest-first**) or reverse chronological